Syrian jets, helicopters hit rebel town near Turkey

 Syrian Kurds have largely stayed away from the anti-Assad revolt and fear that the mostly Sunni Muslim Arab rebels will ignore their aspirations for autonomy in any post-Assad era.

-(Additional reporting by Khaled Yacoub Oweis in Amman and Jan Lopatka in Prague; Writing by Matt Robinson; Editing by Alistair Lyon and Michael Roddy)
+(Additional reporting by Khaled Yacoub Oweis in Amman and Jan Lopatka in Prague; Writing by Matt Robinson; Editing by Alistair Lyon)